 Q: Our school already has P.E.
 Is BOKS meant as a replacement for P.E.?

-A: No, the BOKS mission is to promote the profound impact of physical activity on a child’s mind, body, and community.
+A: No, the BOKS mission is to make physical activity and play part of every child’s day.
 BOKS will provide an opportunity for children to increase their daily physical activity in an effort to achieve the Public Health Agency of Canada’s recommended dosage of 60 minutes a day, 5 days a week.
 BOKS focuses on having fun and non-competitive play.
 We have found that P.E. teachers who also work as BOKS trainers take elements of the BOKS program and implement it into their PE classes.
 BOKS promotes P.E. teachers working with the BOKS team in your community as it can be mutually beneficial for the students and the school!

 Q: How much space is necessary for BOKS?

-A: Ideally, BOKS would be run in a gym, auditorium, cafeteria, or other open space, however our curriculum is adaptable to be run with whatever space you can find.
-BOKS can be run indoors or outdoors, however be sure to have an inclement weather plan in place.
+A: Ideally, BOKS is run in a gym, auditorium, cafeteria, or other open space, however our lesson plans are adaptable to be run with whatever space you can find.
+BOKS can be run indoors or outdoors, however, be sure to have an inclement weather plan in place.

 Q: Can we combine BOKS with our already established before or after school program?